-Thanks to research conducted at Imperial College in London, LSD’s ego-killing effect is more than just anecdote.
-Researchers administered LSD a group of 20 experienced psychedelic users and then took brain scans during different stages of their trip.
-They noted changes in cognitive activity and brain network interaction “correlating with profound changes in consciousness” and “typified by ego-dissolution.”
-In other words, their default mode network was dialled down.
+Thanks to research conducted at Imperial College London, LSD’s ego-killing effect is more than just anecdotal.
+Researchers administered LSD a group of 20 experienced psychedelic users and then took brain scans during different stages of their journeys.
+They noted changes in cognitive activity and brain network interaction “correlating with profound changes in consciousness” and “typified by ego-dissolution”.
+In other words, their default mode network was dialed down.
 LSD could be a therapeutic response to an overactive DMN.

 Depression also often develops as a person nears the end of their life.
 Medical literature estimates that 25%-77% of those with terminal illnesses develop some sort of major depressive disorder.
 A study conducted in 2014 achieved promising results for treating terminal anxiety with LSD.

 In the study, researchers conducted psychotherapy sessions on patients who developed anxiety after being diagnosed as terminally ill.
 The sessions involved randomly dosing patients with either 200 micrograms of LSD, or a 20 microgram placebo dose.
 The researchers concluded that the placebo would “produce the full spectrum of a typical LSD experience, without fully dissolving normal ego structures.”